The Game Show - A Short Story (October 31st, 1999)

 "Umm…Dante's Inferno for 500."
 The Devil grinned.

-"How old was Dante at the beginning of the story?"
+"How old was Dante at the beginning of the poem?"

 The rest of the game went quickly, and Mark almost forgot he was playing a game for his soul.
-He quickly snagged the rest of the questions about Dante's Inferno, as well as many of the other questions, which had to do with Crime, the Bible, and various other strange topics.
+He quickly snagged the rest of the questions about Dante's Inferno, as well as many of the other questions, which had to do with 'Crime', the 'Bible', and various other topics.
 Mark was surprised at the ease of his answers, and how naturally they came.
 He couldn't recall anything except his name, yet somehow he kept getting answers correct.

 The women on either side of him grew increasingly panicked as the game went on.
-When Mark finally got the last question, they scrambled to escape from their bonds.
-The Devil licked his lips and punched a button.
+When Mark finally got the last question right and he knew he won the game.
+The woman moaned in fear and scrambled to escape from their bonds, something bad was about to happen.
+The Devil licked his lips and hit a button.
 The women screamed as their chains moved, yanking them backwards through a set of double doors.
 Mark winced as the doors slammed shut.

 He turned to the Devil.

 "I won.
 Now let me go."
 The Devil grinned.

 "Not so fast.
 You'll be set free, but only in 100 years!"